 Unless otherwise provided in this RFP, the State and the successful offeror/contractor agree: (1) that any holding over of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect and (2) to provide written notice to the other party of the intent to cancel such month-to-month extension at least 30-days before the desired date of cancellation.

 SEC.
 3.03 DELIVERABLES

-The contractor will be required to provide the following major deliverables (as well as other deliverables shown in Section 3.01):
+The contractor will be required to provide the following deliverables: